-In my last blog I wrote about 4 reasons not to go on yet another New Years diet.
-If you read it, it may have made perfect sense, but if you are like so many others you might be asking “if I don’t diet or focus on weight, then what?”
+In my last blog I wrote about 4 Reasons Diets Don’t Work and How to Challenge Our Beliefs About Health If you read it, it may have made perfect sense, but if you are like so many others you might be asking “if I don’t diet or focus on weight, then what?”

 That is a completely warranted and understandable concern given our culture and the world we live in.
 Diet related thought patterns have become the cultural norm.
 I think many of us feel like if we aren’t hyper focused on our weight and obsessing about our body size then we are letting ourselves go and giving up on health, but the exact opposite is true.

 A big part of the problem with our approach to health and wellness is our all or nothing approach to it.
 Culture and media are really good at reinforcing this black and white thinking too.
 We are either on a diet or off (for many over and over and over again), eating “good” foods or “bad” foods, on the exercise bandwagon or not moving at all, eating kale or candy.
 There isn’t a whole lot of middle ground for many of us when it comes to food and movement, but the middle ground is actually where the sweet spot is.

 This all or nothing way of thinking, although very common, is not a realistic or helpful way of thinking about health and food.
 From a psychological perspective this way of thinking is known as a cognitive distortion – an unconscious way of thinking that is not based in reality.
 We may think that approaching health in this way is helpful, but actually in the end it undermines healthy change instead of promoting it.
 When we set ourselves up with rigid, black-and-white rules we leave no room for error, which is inevitable.
 By changing our extreme (all or nothing) approach to food and movement, we can actually take better care of ourselves for the long term with positive health markers to show for it.